TILseg/TILseg/README.md

 4. Add TILseg to the PYTHONPATH environment variable
     - To update the environment variable run `export PYTHONPATH = "path/to/TILseg:$PYTHONPATH"` on the command line
         - To update this environment variable more permanently this command can be added to the .bashrc file on linux, or the .profile file on MacOS
-    - Alternatively, in a Python file or at the REPL before importing tilseg, run `import sys`, then `sys.path.append("path/to/TILseg")`
+    - Alternatively, in a Python file or at the REPL before importing tilseg, run `import sys`, then `sys.path.append("path/to/TILseg_Project2024")`

+_Note: currently, the environment.yml file has only been configured for macOS_

 ### 4. EXAMPLE: ###
 - - - -